Ahmedabad Junction railway station: Loco Sheds

 including the WDG-3A, WDM-3A, WDM-3D, WDS-6, WAP-4 and WAG-5 while Sabarmati's Diesel Loco Shed holds over 200 EMD locomotives, including the WDP 4D, WDG 4, WDG 4D, and WDG-5.

 Infrastructure

 The station has 12 platforms.
 There are an ample numbers of tea stalls, snack bars, medical shops, and enquiry desks.
 The station also has one cybercafe which is run by Tata Indicom and is currently equipped with Wi-Fi by Google Station and RailTel.
 The station is undergoing large-scale automation to make it a technologically advanced station, and new ATM outlets from ICICI Bank, Canara Bank, Union Bank of India, Dena Bank, Bank of Baroda, State Bank of India, and other major banks have been installed.
-RailTel plans to open a cyber cafe in Ahmedabad Station.
+RailTel plans to open a cyber cafe in Ahmedabad Junction railway station.

 Facilities

 Ahmedabad Railway station has launched hand-push luggage trolley services at Ahmedabad railway station.
 Such trolleys are always available at airports, but for railway stations, it is a new initiative.
 The Railways will initially charge Rs 5 per luggage trolley from commuters.
 As of 2010, the service was available only for Platform no.1, but after new elevators and escalators become functional by the end of 2010, the trolley service would be introduced at all platforms of Ahmedabad railway station.

 Recent days, IRCTC has launched its VIP class executive lounge on platform 1 for passengers to spend their waiting time on economy rates which offers free wifi, urinals, AC, news paper, recliners and foods.